shaisachs/origin-of-sadness/invention-of-sadness.md

 "Well, a sorceress who lives in the middle of a vast forest, of course.
 She must be too busy helping little girls with their problems to bother brewing up potions."

 "I see."
 Henry picked up the dough that Sophie had rolled out, and carefully set it in the pie tin.
-He and Sophie began spooning the sticky blueberry jam out of the pot and on top of the dough.
+He grabbed two spoons, handing one to Sophie, and they both began spooning the sticky mulberry jam into the pie.
 "So then - what did Stephie do?
 Was the sorceress able to help her at all?"

-"Well, the sorceress was able to teach Stephie a special tune, you see.
+"Well, the sorceress taught Stephie an enchanted tune, you see.
 And she told Stephie that if she hummed that tune and thought of her climbing song, then she would remember the words to the song after all."

 "How marvelous!"
 Henry felt the door of the oven, to check that it was warm enough for the pie.
 "So Stephie was able to remember the lyrics, after all?"